hannibalzhang/ssh-scp-doc/SSH and SCP.md

 We have now transferred the file to my account on the server.
 Let's `ssh` in to see if it's there

+	Dan-Macbook-Pro:~ Dan$ ssh dbarella@cs.oberlin.edu
+	Password:
+	Last login: Sun Sep 15 23:55:18 2013 from 132.162.89.59
+	Sun Microsystems Inc.   SunOS 5.10      Generic January 2005
+	< dbarella@occs > ls
+	Desktop    Downloads  OCCSWindows  Public     Videos
+	Documents  Music      Pictures     Templates  www
+	armadillos.txt

+If you don't have exactly the same folders (`Desktop`, `Public`, etc.) don't worry about it.
+All that matters is that `armadillos.txt` is there.
+That means our `scp` worked.
+Now we can run `handin` to hand our assignment in, just like we did above.

 #TODO
 - `destination` is a directory on your OCCS account.